Chandigarh civic polls: AAP wins 14 seats, ‘victory for Kejriwal model’, says party

 The Aam Aadmi Party contested the municipal elections in the Union Territory for the first time.

-The Aam Aadmi Party has won 14 seats in the Chandigarh municipal elections, while the Bharatiya Janata Party has won 11 seats, The Indian Express reported.
+The Aam Aadmi Party has won 14 seats in the Chandigarh municipal elections, while the Bharatiya Janata Party has won 12 seats, ANI reported.

-The Congress has won in eight wards, while the Shiromani Akali Dal sexured one seat.
-As of 2 pm, the result of only one seat was yet to be declared.
+The Congress has won in eight wards, while the Shiromani Akali Dal secured one seat.

 The municipal polls were held on Friday for 35 wards in the Union Territory.
-The overall results will be declared on Monday afternoon.

 AAP spokesperson Raghav Chadha said that the people of Chandigarh have given their seal of approval to Delhi Chief Minister Arvind Kejriwal’s model of governance.
 “For the past 25 years, either the BJP or the Congress used to win the municipal polls,” he said.
 “People became disappointed with both parties and defeated them.”

+He added that the Chandigarh civic polls were just a glimpse of what was about to happen during the upcoming Punjab Assembly elections.
+“The people of Chandigarh have given one chance to Kejriwal, and the people of Punjab also will give us one chance,” he said.

-The AAP is contesting the elections for the first time.
-Its candidate, Damanpreet Singh, defeated the sitting BJP mayor Ravi Kant Sharma.
+The AAP had contested the elections for the first time.
+Its candidate, Damanpreet Singh, defeated the sitting BJP mayor Ravi Kant Sharma, PTI reported.
+Another AAP candidate, Jasbir Singh, defeated former mayor and BJP candidate Davesh Moudgil from ward number 21.

+Damanpreet Singh credited Chandigarh AAP leader Pradeep Chhabra and Kejriwal for his win.
+“Work is always appreciated and it has paid dividends today,” he said, according to PTI.

-Currently, the BJP holds majority in the Chandigarh municipal corporation.
-In the last elections, it had won 20 seats, while the Congress had only one one seat.
+Previously, the BJP held a majority in the Chandigarh municipal corporation.
+In the last elections, it had won 20 seats, while the Congress had only won one seat.

-Before the 2021 civic elections, the Congress and AAP had targeted the Bharatiya Janata party for failing to develop the city, News18 reported.
+Before the 2021 civic elections, the Congress and AAP had targeted the Bharatiya Janata Party for failing to develop the city, News18 reported.
 They also pointed out the city’s low rank on the Centre’s cleanliness index, Swachh Survekshan.